New Home Closings and Prices in Punta Gorda Drop According to Recent Figures

 New home closings declined year-over-year in April in the Punta Gorda, FL market, but the percentage fall narrowed from that of March 2014, suggesting that the market may be stabilizing.
 New home closings saw a 24.2% fall from a year earlier to 25.
 This followed a 34.4% drop year-over-year in March.

-A total of 318 new homes were sold during the 12 months that ended in January, up from 297 for the year that ended in December.
+A total of 305 new homes were sold during the 12 months that ended in April, down from 313 for the year that ended in March.

-As a percentage of overall housing closings, new home closings accounted for 7.9%.
-This is a boost from 4.6% of closings a year earlier.
-After dropping in December from a year earlier, closings of new and existing homes climbed year-over-year in January.
+New home closings accounted for 3.4% of overall housing closings.
+They accounted for 4.1% of closings a year earlier.
+Following a period of little movement in March from a year earlier, closings of new and existing homes sank year-over-year in April.

 Pricing and Mortgage Trends

-The average price of newly sold homes sank 30.9% year-over-year in January to $108,061 per unit.
-This drop is a drop off from the 41.7% decline in December from a year earlier.
+In April, the average price of newly sold homes declined 9.1% year-over-year to $153,700 per unit.
+This fall is larger than the 2.2% decline in March from a year earlier.

 Average mortgage size on new homes saw a fall year-over-year in contrast to prices of new homes.
 Average mortgage size dropped 19.2% to $109,343 in April from a year earlier.
 In March 2014, average mortgage size on newly sold homes saw a 11.8% drop from a year earlier.